balena-io/docs/pages/learn/welcome/concepts.md

 ### {{ $names.os.upper }} image

-A versioned build of the host OS, specific to an fleet and device type.
+A versioned build of the host OS, specific to a fleet and device type.

 ### Base image